TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group.rst

 the Element Browser to be selected.

 Next to database relations, the group type is also able to handle files.
-Using `type='group'` for file handling however is considered outdated and should be based on the :ref:`FAL API<t3fal:start>` instead, and it can be assumed that `internal_type='file'` and `internal_type='file_reference'` will be removed sooner or later.
+Using `type='group'` for file handling however is considered outdated and should be based on the :doc:`FAL API <t3fal:Index>` instead, and it can be assumed that `internal_type='file'` and `internal_type='file_reference'` will be removed sooner or later.

 For database relations however, the `type='group'` field is the right and a powerful choice especially if dealing